brandongregory/dndhelp/src/5e-character-creation/mental-stats-compared.md

 Wisdom stats include Animal Handling, Insight, Medicine, Perception, and Survival.
 Insight is a skill for reading others and gauging their intentions, and Animal Handling is like people skills for animals.
 Perception and Survival are commonly thought of as scouting skills.
 Medicine is a bit of an odd fit, but it’s still technically a Wisdom skill.

-A high-Wisdom character is going to be aware of their surroundings, quick to recognize danger or subtle changes in a crowd.
+A high-Wisdom character is going to be aware of their surroundings and quick to recognize danger or subtle changes in a crowd.
 They’re often quick-thinking, preferring to use their well-developed intuition to improvise their way through things rather than rely on extensive planning.
 They’re very self-aware—if you ask them what their weaknesses are, they’re going to know exactly what those weaknesses are, and they’ll be working to fix them.
 They’re also typically fond of parables and stories that tell life lessons, sometimes choosing to tell a story rather than answer a question.

 Low-Wisdom characters can manifest in a few ways.
 They can lack awareness, frequently getting lost in their thoughts or distracted by small things in focus while ignoring things happening around them.
 It can also manifest as a lack of self-awareness, or immaturity.
 Imagine a man so convinced that he has no weaknesses that he finds ways to justify his mistakes or blame them on others.